Bramley R.L.F.C.

 Bramley RLFC was a rugby league club from the Bramley area of Leeds in West Yorkshire, England, that folded following the 1999 season.
 The club is a famous name in rugby league, having existed before the formation of the Northern Union in 1895.
 The traditional nickname for the club was 'the Villagers'.

-Bramley Rugby League Community Club aka Bramley Buffaloes was formed by the fans of the former club with the desire to return to the professional ranks as quickly as possible, continuing the Bramley name, traditions and history.
-However, The RFL denied the Buffaloes applications twice while admitting other clubs.
-The second bid was unsuccessful after The RFL changed the application process after the submission date.
-The new 'phoenix club' was admitted to National League Three in 2004.
+Following Bramley's demise, a Phoenix club was formed by the fans of the original club with the desire to return to the professional ranks, continuing the Bramley name, traditions and history.
+However, the RFL denied the new clubs' applications twice.
+The new club was admitted to National League Three in 2004.

-A Junior club with the Bramley R.L. name was founded in 2015.
-Running From the Bramley Villagers Social Club, and playing on Pollard Lane, Bramley.

 History

 Early history

 Bramley was founded in 1879.
-They played at Whitegate Farm and Pollard Lane from their founding and moving to the Barley Mow ground in 1890.
+They played at Whitegate Farm and Pollard Lane from their founding and moved to the Barley Mow ground in 1890.

-The city of Leeds had an abundance of rugby football clubs and although members of the Yorkshire RFU (which was in turn a Constituent Body of the RFU), it was decided to form a ‘more local’ association.
-It was for this reason that the Leeds & District organisation was formalised when a meeting took place at the Green Dragon Hotel, Leeds on 27 September 1888.
-The foundation clubs were Bramley, Holbeck, Hunslet, Kirkstall, Leeds Parish Church, Leeds St John’s (later to become Leeds) and Wortley.
+The city of Leeds had an abundance of rugby football clubs and although these were members of the Yorkshire RFU (which was in turn a Constituent Body of the RFU), it was decided to form a ‘more local’ association.
+For this reason, a Leeds & District organisation was formalised in a meeting at the Green Dragon Hotel, Leeds on 27 September 1888.
+The foundation clubs were Bramley, Holbeck, Hunslet, Kirkstall, Leeds Parish Church, Leeds St John's (later to become Leeds) and Wortley.

-Bramley’s England international Harry Bradshaw, was the first test case at Twickenham, over "broken time payments" in 1893, two years before the "great schism" of 1895 that resulted in the formation of the Northern Union which in time would be renamed as the Rugby League.
+Bramley's England international Harry Bradshaw, was the first test case at Twickenham, over "broken time payments" in 1893, two years before the "great schism" of 1895 that resulted in the formation of the Northern Union, which in time would be renamed as the Rugby League.
 Bramley was admitted to the new Northern Union on 2 June 1896.
 The rugby league was then split into two county leagues, Lancashire and Yorkshire.

 James Lomas became rugby league's first £100 transfer from Bramley to Salford in 1901.

 On 9 October 1907, they became the first club to entertain a touring side when they played the New Zealand All Golds.

-On 9 November 1921, the Australian Kangaroos as part of the 1921-22 Kangaroo tour, defeated Bramley 92-7 at Barley Mow.
+On 9 November 1921, the Australian Kangaroos as part of the 1921-22 Kangaroo tour, defeated Bramley 92–7 at Barley Mow.
 This would remain the highest ever score for an Australian team during a Kangaroo Tour.

-In 1942-43, Bramley dropped out of the wartime Yorkshire League, they did not return to league competition until 1945-46.
+In 1942–43, Bramley dropped out of the wartime Yorkshire League.
+They did not return to league competition until 1945–46.